pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 .. image:: ../images/auto-generated/beam_point_data.png

-Cell data refers to arrays of values (scalars, vectors, or whatever) that live on each cell of the mesh.
+Cell data refers to arrays of values (scalars, vectors, etc.) that live on each cell of the mesh.
 That is the entire cell (2D face or 3D volume) has is assigned the value of that attribute.